pixel-ports/docs-pas/docs/user_guide.md

    - **otpixelEngineCreateModels.log**: management thread of the OT Engine to manage the creation of models and predictive algorithms.
    - **otpixelEngineDeleteModels.log**: management thread of the OT Engine to manage the deletion of models and predictive algorithms.
    - **otpixelEngineCreateInstances.log**: management thread of the OT Engine to manage the creation of instances.
-   - **•	otpixelEngineCreateScheduledInstances.log**: management thread of the OT Engine to manage the creation of scheduled instances.
+   - **otpixelEngineCreateScheduledInstances.log**: management thread of the OT Engine to manage the creation of scheduled instances.

 <p align="center">
 <img src="https://github.com/pixel-ports/docs-hub-ot/raw/master/docs/img/OT-logs-check.jpg" alt="OT_LOGS_CHECK" align="center"/>